Dismantling the Myth of Silence

 The Question Worth Asking Instead

 We keep asking why she didn't speak up.
-We should be asking: what did we build that made it so hard for her to?
+But instead, we should be asking: what is making it so hard for her to do so?

 Because the women who don't report aren't failing the system.
 The system is failing them — and has been, for a long time.